cartertemm/invoice-gen/README.md

 ## Troubleshooting

+**"I can't adjust anything but the month in the date dropdowns with a keyboard" - Press the left and right arrow keys to move between month, date, and year (respectively).
+If you are using a screen reader there won't be any indicator that the values have changed, but you can always press the up and down arrows to set and confirm the value is correct.
+In short, this is a documented bug with `wx.adv.DatePickerCtrl` and not something we are able to control directly.

 **"Error: API key required"** - Set your key in File → Options

 **"Connection error"** - Check internet connection and invoice-generator.com accessibility